nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - The following preconditions
   - The `user` has launched the `Docedex` application.

-Furthermore, a lot of use cases are similar when manipulating doctors and patients.
+Furthermore, a lot of **use cases are similar when manipulating doctors and patients**.
 Therefore, to keep the developer guide concise, the use cases elaborated upon below are only detailed for doctors.
 Nonetheless, they can be extrapolated for patients too, without changes to the major details within the use case.
 Such associated pairs of use cases are listed in the table below.